cirosantilli/db/mongodb.md

 ---
 title: MongoDB
-layout: default
 permalink: mongodb/
 ---

-NoSQL database: looks like manipulating dicts / objects in Python / Ruby.
+NoSQL database: looks like manipulating dictionaries / objects in Python / Ruby.

-No fixed table format: everything is a dict.
+No fixed table format: everything is a dictionary.

 CLI client: